Back to Eden Medical Fitness

 Why is it that your girlfriend can inhale a pint of Chunky Monkey and not gain an ounce, while even the thought of chocolate seems to make your jeans feel tighter?
 In a word: metabolism.

-exercise gives your metabolism a boost.
+We all know that exercise gives your metabolism a boost.
 But, "your resting metabolic rate (RMR) is 60 to 75 percent of your total metabolism, so you actually burn more calories in the 23 hours a day that you’re not exercising than you do during an hour at the gym," says Melinda Safir, a registered dietitian in Dallas, Texas.
 The trick is to boost your RMR by avoiding metabolism mistakes –- something you can do without even breaking a sweat.

 But if you're skimping on meals you may be doing more harm than good.
 Are you guilty of one of these top four metabolism mistakes?